robot-rumble/docs/source/api.rst

     Anything that can exist within a grid tile.

     .. attribute:: id
+        :type: str
     .. attribute:: coords
+        :type: Coords
     .. attribute:: obj_type
+        :type: ObjType
     .. attribute:: team
+        :type: Optional[Team]
     .. attribute:: health
+        :type: Optional[int]

+        These are null if this object is not a unit.

 .. class:: State

     Root class for all game state.

     .. attribute:: turn
+        :type: int
     .. attribute:: our_team
+        :type: Team
     .. attribute:: other_team
+        :type: Team

     .. method:: obj_by_id(id) -> Optional[Obj]